-The Kansas City Fed Labor Market Conditions Indicators (LMCI) suggest the level of activity declined, and momentum accelerated moderately in February.
-The level of activity decreased by 0.15, from 0.73 to 0.58, but remained above its historical average.
-The momentum indicator increased by 0.11, from -0.14 to -0.03.
-Momentum has been very close to its historical average for the last year and a half.
+The Kansas City Fed Labor Market Conditions Indicators (LMCI) suggest the level of activity declined modestly, and momentum accelerated moderately in April.
+The level of activity decreased by 0.07, from 0.61 to 0.54.
+While the level of activity remains above its historical average, it has been on a gradual decline since summer 2023 and is now at levels last seen in mid-2021, when the post-pandemic labor market recovery was taking hold.
+Meanwhile, the momentum indicator accelerated moderately from 0.03 to 0.18, though it remains near its historical average (as it has for the last year and a half).

 Latest data